 Performance training and collaboration techniques used by professional writers, performers, co-creators, and comedians

 Training with me is playful, joyful, interactive, and reflective.
-People make discoveries through play, followed by insightful discussion.
+People make discoveries through dynamic play, followed by insightful discussion.
 I don't use slideshows or Powerpoint.
-We learn things through dynamic, interactive games that are well supported and intentionally designed for discovery.
+We learn things through interactive games that are well supported and intentionally designed for discovery.

 More About the Tools

-The Applied Improvisation tools I use are best known through American comedy.
+Applied Improvisation tools are best known through American comedy.
 Shows like Saturday Night Live, Whose Line is it Anyway, The Office, The Daily Show and many others were built using them.
-But the tools were created nearly 100 years ago by a social scientist hired by the WPA to unite and heal a fractured citizenry at the end of the Great Depression, so people could rebuild American cities.
+But they were created nearly 100 years ago by a social scientist hired by the WPA to unite and heal a fractured citizenry at the end of the Great Depression, so people could rebuild American cities.
 These games are strategically designed to help people recover from trauma, regain access to creative inspiration, and collaborate beautifully.
 Laughter is a common result, which is why they're also used in comedy.

 I'm a professional storyteller, and I curate and produce a large, beloved Storytelling show called Here, Chicago.
 I've hosted nearly 100 sold-out live shows over 10 years, featuring over 1,000 Chicagoans sharing true stories from their lives.
 I co-founded the Live Storytelling programs at The Second City and Chicago Dramatists, and I help people in various places bring Live Storytelling events into their communities.
-Live story-sharing is a vital human art form that belongs to everyone, but has been somewhat lost to the digital age.
-Helping people get it back creates joy, unity, and power, and lets divided constituencies recognize common ground.
+Live story-sharing is a vital art form that belongs to everyone, but has been somewhat lost to the digital age.
+Helping people get it back creates joy, unity, and power, and lets people recognize common ground.

 If you'd like to connect, just submit your information through the Contact Form on the Home Page, and I will reply within 48 hours.
-I look forward to speaking with you! :)
+I look forward to speaking with you. :)